giampiportatile/PREPARE-Challenge-Phase-3/README.md

 Install the required libraries from the requirements.txt file:

 pip install -r requirements.txt

 Using conda:

-Create a new environment from the .yaml file shared in this directory:
+Create a new environment directly from the .yaml file shared in this directory:

-conda env create -n prepare_phase2 -f environments.yaml
+conda env create -n PREPARE_phase3  -f environments.yaml

 ## Data
-Copy the competition data into data/raw:
+Copy the 5 files of the competition (social determinats track) into the data/raw folder.
+Note the raw data is not available anymore on the DrivenData website, so we will assume the user downloaded them during the competition.

 train_features.csv
 train_labels.csv
 test_features.csv
 submission_format.csv

 To skip training, copy the model weights to models/model.pkl